catalyzeio/stratum-docs/guides/rails-postgres.md

 $ git commit -m "Initial commit"
 ```

-## Using the Datica Platform CLI to connect your app to The Platform
+## Using the Datica CLI to connect your app to The Platform
 Once Datica has provisioned your environment and you have made the appropriate changes to your application, you can initialize your local git repository to your Datica code service, which will enable you to push your application to Datica.
 There is a [Datica Platform CLI][8] available which makes interacting with your environment quite easy.

 Once you have the Datica CLI installed, run the following command from within your application's directory.
-This signs you into the Datica Platform platform and adds a git remote to your local repository, which will allow you to push your code
+This signs you into the Datica Platform and adds a git remote to your local repository, which will allow you to push your code

 ```
 $ datica init
 ```

-## Pushing your application to Datica's The Platform
+## Pushing your application to Datica's Platform

 To push your code to Datica, run the command below from within your application's directory.